MicrosoftDocs/azure-docs/articles/search/cognitive-search-how-to-debug-skillset.md

     > [!NOTE]
     > By default, Azure Functions are exposed on 7071.
 Other tools and configurations might require that you provide a different port.

-1. When ngrok starts, copy and save the public forwarding URL for the ext step.
+1. When ngrok starts, copy and save the public forwarding URL for the next step.
+The forwarding URL is randomly generated.

    :::image type="content" source="media/cognitive-search-debug/ngrok.png" alt-text="Screenshot of ngrok terminal." border="false":::